vegarant/Invfool/README.md

 This repository contains the code from the paper "On instabilities of deep learning in image reconstruction - Does AI come at a cost?", by V. Antun, F.
-Rennar, C. Poon, B. Adcock and A. Hansen.
+Renna, C. Poon, B. Adcock and A. Hansen.

 In order to make this code run you will have to download and install the neural networks we have considered.
 Most of the necessary data can be